unabridged/auto_strong_parameters/README.md

 This design suggests that we can go one step further.
 Parameters are literally setup when you write your form code in your view.
 Each `f.text_field` or `f.fields_for` says that you want that parameter in the form and accepted by the server.
 The form itself is the documentation as to what parameters can be submitted.

 The natural solution is for each form to handle authorizing its own set of parameters.

-- It is safe due to signing of the auto-generated shape
-- It is seamless to integrate due to automatically permitting on any action that detects a shape submission
-- It allows graceful upgrade and fallback to standard Strong Parameters

 ## Compatibility